 In adherence with QLD Legislation, the GCYO is governed by a Management Committee (MC), which is charged with governance matters.
 The MC is broadly responsible for upholding the GCYO Constitution and ensuring GCYO adheres to legal mandates.

-Patricia holds a PhD and an MBA from the University of Queensland.
-Together with her academic qualifications, Patricia has a thirty-year career in corporate governance, strategic management and marketing, based in Australia and in North America.
-Patricia has been on the academic staff at Griffith University, Bond University, James Cook University and Central Queensland University.
-She now dedicates her time to the 200+ musicians of the Gold Coast Youth Orchestra.
+Patricia holds a PhD and an MBA from the University of Queensland and a BBus from University of Victoria.
+Her PhD was in Corporate Governance and she uses this strength for the benefit of GCYO.
+Together with her academic qualifications, Patricia has a thirty-year career in governance, strategic management and marketing, based in Australia and North America.
+Major clients she has worked with include United Airlines, American Airlines, Qantas Airways, The Australian Tourist Commission.
+Patricia has been on staff at Griffith University, Bond University, Tourism Queensland, James Cook University, Central Queensland University and Loyola University Los Angeles.